 As you drive through some parts of Botswana you will pass wild animals.
 We got to see more Giraffes, Zebras and Elephants, as well as lots of cattle and horses- I think I can now say I have seen a real African cowboy.
 The local food here is pap(more ugali) like in Namibia.

 To be quite frank the best thing we did in Botswana after seeing the Kazungula bridge was drive to Namibia and Zimbabwe.
-This is because the Okavango river was dry and so we could not do a boat ride, and we were not doing another game drive.
+This is because the Okavango River was dry, so we could not do a boat ride, and we were not doing another game drive.
 Had we planned better we would have gotten a chance to visit a mine…but we didn’t and that’s ok.

 The primary legal tender in Botswana is the Pula.
 Unlike Zimbabwe, your debit card can be used anywhere in the country.